My name is Nick Ford and for around a year now I’ve been running a site called AbolishWork.com.

 Part of my interest in work and abolishing it comes from the definition wars that can be fought over what is meant.
 I know semantics isn’t everyone’s favorite thing to do and it certainly isn’t mine but more of what I mean to say is that it’s interesting to me that so many people see work so differently.
-The fact that so many people see things like anarchism, capitalism, socialism as worthy of discussion, analysis and debate makes a lot of sense to me, but this is even truer of work, since it is such a tangible and real part of our lives.
+The fact that so many people see things like anarchism, capitalism, socialism as worthy of discussion, analysis and debate makes a lot of sense to me, but this is even truer of work, since it is such a real part of our lives.
 I am amazed at the extent to which we view work as inevitable and take it for granted.
 Especially since it makes up most and some might even argue all of our lives.
 Whatever you want to say about a given ideology it’s hard to argue that work isn’t going to be a big factor in how that system plays out.

 Another, more reasonable and less overly-inclusive definition of work has been given by John Danaher over on his Philosophical Disquisitions blog:

 Work: The performance of some skill (cognitive, emotional, physical etc.) in return for economic reward, or in the ultimate hope of receiving some such reward.

 Danaher explains that this definition remains broad, including paid and unpaid labor but not overly inclusive because unlike, say, Bertrand Russell’s definition of work in his In Praise of Idleness it doesn’t suggest that anything is work.
 It only suggests that what is work would be activities that include putting energy towards some economic reward.

 So, although unpaid labor doesn’t have a monetary benefit in mind immediately, in the long term that is what the goal of doing these internships or apprenticeships is.
 Danaher thinks he has captured “the core phenomenon of interest in the anti-work literature” but is that correct?
 I’m not convinced.